-- pain in the leg affected when you apply weight on that leg
+- pain in the leg when you apply weight on that leg

-If you are suffering from hip pain, your doctor will perform a physical examination and run imaging tests to try to diagnose the cause.
-A simple visual examination of the hip may provide clues as to whether a deformity or injury is present.
-Your doctor will often manipulate your leg in different directions, looking for resistance, a popping sensation, or pain, to indicate what the source of the hip problem may be.
-However, more tests may be needed to confirm a diagnosis.
+If you have hip pain, your doctor will perform a physical examination and run imaging tests to try to diagnose the cause.
+A simple visual examination of the hip may reveal a deformity or injury.
+Your doctor will often manipulate your leg in different directions, looking for resistance, a popping sensation, or pain.
+These can indicate the source of the hip problem.
+However, more tests may be necessary to confirm a diagnosis.

 Common imaging tests used to diagnose hip disorders include: